1. RESIN HAS NOT HARDENED AFTER THE INDICATED TIME

 6. THE RESIN SURFACE HAS AN “ORANGE PEEL” EFFECT

-If the paint you have chosen to finish the resin does not stick well to the product, you may have made some mistakes in the preparatory stage:
+If the varnish you have chosen to finish the resin does not stick well to the product, you may have made some mistakes in the preparatory stage:

 - Make sure that the varnish you are using is compatible with the resin.
 Do not use varnishes that are not compatible with your products.

-8. THE RESIN CURES TOO QUICKLY
+8. RESIN CURES TOO QUICKLY

-10. THE RESIN, COMBINED WITH GLASS FIBER, HAS MICRO-HOLES
+10. RESIN, COMBINED WITH FIBREGLASS, FEATURES MICRO-HOLES

 It may happen that, by using resin and fibreglass, some micro-holes can appear.
-In this case, the solution is very simple: fill these holes with resin using a spatula, let dry and pass a second coat of resin.
+In this case, the solution is very simple: fill these holes with resin using a spatula, let it dry and put down a second coat of resin.

-11. THE RESIN IS NOT COMPLETELY CLEAN
+11. RESIN IS NOT COMPLETELY CLEAN

-If the resin is not completely clean, the reasons may be certainly related to the cleanliness of the environment.
+If resin is not completely clean, the reasons may be certainly related to the cleanliness of the environment.

-Take great care to clean your work tools, the container you are going to use (remove any oil or grease from the inside of the wall) and the room you are going to work in.
+You must be very careful when cleaning the work tools, the container you are going to use (remove any oil or grease from the inside of the wall) and the room you are going to work in.

 An extreme cleaning will minimize the risk of contamination of the resin by external agents.